guillsil/CompuTrabajoScraper/README.md

 ## CompuTrabajo Scraper

 This project is a web scraper designed to extract job offers from the CompuTrabajo website.
 It is built using Python and the Scrapy framework.
+This project is solely intended for learning purposes and to demonstrate the usage of the Scrapy framework.
+It provides a convenient way to extract job offers from the CompuTrabajo website and view them in a clear and accessible manner.
+The scraped data can be saved either in a CSV file or in a database table.

+Please note that this scraper should be used responsibly and in compliance with the terms of service of the CompuTrabajo website.

 ### Prerequisites